TheStig294/tf2-weapon-collection/README.md

 The REDMann is a Traitor role, the BLUMann is a Detective role\
 On dying, you see a "Freeze cam" of the player that killed you!\
-Instead of buying items, you choose a TF2 class to play as!
-(Press ',')
+Instead of buying items, you choose a TF2 class to play as!\
+\
+**To use the RED/BLU Mann roles, you must enable them!**\
+*ttt_redmann_enabled* - Default: 0 - Whether the RED Mann role is enabled\
+*ttt_blumann_enabled* - Default: 0 - Whether the BLU Mann role is enabled

 ### Classes